chandanhpcic/docs/source/manual/ips.rst

 for many regulated environments and thus should not be used as a standalone ruleset.

-OPNsense has integrated support for ETOpen rules.
+Reticen8 has integrated support for ETOpen rules.

 *   For details and Guidelines see: http://doc.emergingthreats.net/bin/view/Main/EmergingFAQ